potential-nl-blsp/eudi-poc-nl/README.md

 4. In ngrok/ngrok.yml replace `{AUTH_TOKEN}` with your ngrok authentication token.
 5. Generate and configure the following certificates:
     - root certificate (if using an own root certificate; if so [make sure the root certificate is included in the wallet build](#how-to-add-a-custom-root-certificate-to-the-android-wallet-app))
-    - issuer certificate (one separate for each issuer, if so desired), issued by the CA
+    - issuer certificate (one separate for each issuer, if so desired), issued by a self-managed or external CA
     - verifier certificate, issued by the CA
 6. Configure the certificates and private keys for the issuers and verifier.
     1. Create the keys and certificates, see [these instructions](cert/CERTIFICATES.md) for one way to do this.